 Oversee succession planning for the Board and Board leadership appointments, including the Independent Lead Director and committee chairs, in accordance with the Board’s Corporate Governance Policies.

 Review the overall size and composition of the Board, taking into consideration the skills, attributes, experience and tenure of each Board member in accordance with the Board’s Corporate Governance Policies.

-Actively seek and identify individuals qualified to become Board members for recommendation to the Board consistent with the Board membership criteria set forth in the Company’s Corporate Governance Policies.
+Actively seek and identify individuals qualified to become Board members for recommendation to the Board consistent with the Board membership criteria set forth in the Board’s Corporate Governance Policies.
 The Committee may consider director candidates proposed by shareholders or management and shall evaluate such candidates using the same criteria as other candidates considered by the Committee.
-Consistent with the retirement policy set forth in the Corporate Governance Policies of the Company, no director candidate may be nominated for election if he or she would be age 72 or older at the time of the election.
+Consistent with the retirement policy set forth in the Board’s Corporate Governance Policies, no director candidate should be nominated for election if he or she would be age 75 or older at the time of the election.

 Recommend to the Board the director nominees for the Company’s next annual meeting of shareholders.
 In the case of a vacancy on the Board (including a vacancy created by an increase in the size of the Board), the Committee shall recommend to the Board an individual to fill such vacancy, as needed.

 Retain and terminate, in its sole discretion, any search firm used to identify director candidates and any compensation consultant used to assist in the evaluation of director compensation, and to approve the fees and other retention terms for such firms and consultants.